Alex Katz: Early life and career

-Alex Katz was born July 24, 1927, to a Jewish family in Brooklyn, New York, the son of an émigré who had lost a factory he owned in Ukraine, Odesa.
-In 1928 the family moved to St. Albans, Queens, where Katz grew up.
+Alex Katz was born on July 24, 1927, to a Jewish family in Brooklyn, New York, the son of an émigré who had lost a factory he owned in Ukraine, Odesa.
+In 1928, the family moved to St. Albans, Queens, where Katz grew up.

-From 1946 to 1949 Katz studied at the Cooper Union in New York, and from 1949 to 1950 at the Skowhegan School of Painting and Sculpture in Maine.
+From 1946 to 1949, Katz studied at the Cooper Union in New York, and from 1949 to 1950 at the Skowhegan School of Painting and Sculpture in Maine.
 Skowhegan exposed him to painting from life, which proved pivotal in his development as a painter and remains a staple of his practices today.
-Katz has said that Skowhegan's plein air painting gave him "a reason to devote my life to painting."
+Katz has said that Skowhegan's plein air painting gave him "a reason to devote my life to painting".
 Every year from early June to mid-September, Katz moves from his SoHo loft to a 19th-century clapboard farmhouse in Lincolnville, Maine.
 A summer resident of Lincolnville since 1954, he has developed a close relationship with Colby College.
 From 1954 to 1960, he made a number of small collages of still lifes, Maine landscapes, and small figures.
 He met Ada Del Moro, who had studied biology at New York University, at a gallery opening in 1957.
 The two married on February 1, 1958.
 In 1960, Katz had his first (and only) son, Vincent Katz.
 Vincent Katz had two sons, Isaac and Oliver, who have been the subjects of Katz's paintings.